Skip to contents

 )

 Note how the elevation effect is defined.
-When we used the Spatial grid object directly (causing inlabru to automatically call eval_spatial()) we specified it like
+We could alternatively use the terra grid object directly (causing inlabru to automatically call eval_spatial()), like in the vegetation case: we specified it like

-whereas with the function method we specify the covariate like this:
+whereas with the special function method we specify the covariate like this:

 elev(f.elev(.data.), model = "linear")